 Hiring freelance workers can free up your time and help take your business to the next level.
-But hiring and managing remote workers is quite a bit different than hiring and managing an employee that will work in the next cubicle.
+But hiring and managing remote workers is quite a bit different than hiring and managing someone that will work in the next cubicle.
 In this new mini-series, we are bringing you 3 secrets to hiring and managing remote workers.
 We want you to reap all of the benefits a remote worker can bring to your business without all of the headache.
 Today we are going to focus on Secret #1: Master the Interview.

 Find the Right Candidates to Interview

 There are a lot of freelance workers with a wide variety of skillsets.
-You need to first focus on zooming in and narrowing down your candidates before spending time and energy interviewing them.
+You need to first focus on zooming in and narrowing down the candidates before spending time and energy interviewing them.
 While some positions are perfectly suited to an inexperienced worker with the desire to learn, others require a high degree of experience and specific skills that not everyone will have or be able to master.

-- Determine the skills your remote worker will need to possess in order to successfully fulfill the job requirements.
+- Determine the skills a remote worker will need to possess in order to successfully fulfill the job requirements.
 Be specific.
-For example, don’t just say that your worker needs to be an efficient communicator.
+For example, don’t just say that the worker needs to be an efficient communicator.
 How will they be expected to communicate?
 Speaking over the telephone requires quite a different skill set than writing emails or blog posts.
 Using a simple email program is quite a bit different than being able to navigate a complex computer program.

 - Determine the qualities you want in a worker.
 Think about your business and company culture as well as your own personal values.
 What type of person fits into that persona?
 Hiring a person with the personal virtues you desire is much easier than trying to build a culture with a person who has differing values.

 Once you narrow down your search criteria, you should be able to quickly go through the candidate profiles and determine a short list of people to bring on for an interview.

 Now that you have your short list of potential candidates, you are ready to start the interviews.